sansomlab/cellhub/docsrc/WorkflowOverview.rst

 5. Fetching of cells for downstream analysis
 --------------------------------------------

 Cells are fetched using :doc:`pipeline_fetch_cells.py<pipelines/pipeline_fetch_cells>`.
-The user specifies the cells that they wish to retrieve from the "final" table (see step 4) via an sql statement in the pipipeline_fetch_cells.yml configuration file.
+The user specifies the cells that they wish to retrieve from the "final" table (see step 4) via an sql statement in the pipeline_fetch_cells.yml configuration file.
 The pipeline will extract the cells and metadata from the original matrices and combine them into market matrices and anndata objects for downstream analyses.

 The pipeline supports fetching of velocity information.

 .. note:: The retrieved metadata will include a "sample_id" column.
 From this point onwards it is natural to think of the "sample_id" as the unit of interest.
-The "library_ids" remain in the metadata along with all the qc statistics to facilatate downstream investigation of batch effects and cell quality.
+The "library_ids" remain in the metadata along with all the qc statistics to facilitate downstream investigation of batch effects and cell quality.

 6. Integration